allmonty/study-fullcycle/Docker/readme.md

 In this example, "World" can be overwritten in the container start. e.g. `docker run <container_name> Allan` will echo "Hello Allan"

-## Docker entrypoint exec
+### Docker entrypoint exec

-EXPOSE 80 -> exposes the container 80 port to the docker network
+EXPOSE 80 -> exposes the container 80 port to the docker network.

-The nginx image has a CMD in the end of the dockerfile that allows us to overwrite the commando as we wish
+The nginx image has a CMD in the end of the dockerfile that allows us to overwrite the commando as we wish.

+### Networks

+TBD

+### Installing frameworks in a container

-##
+## Docker Compose

+    # docker compose up -d

+Run the containers described in the docker compose and detach (-d) from the terminal

+    # docker compose ps

+Show the running containers

+    # docker compose down

+Stops all the containers described in the dockerfile

+    # docker compose up -d --build

+"--build" command will build all the containers and start them

+### Creating a MySQL database on docker

+Use **volumes** to save the database files from docker to the host (pc)

+    # docker exec -it db bash

+Will attach the terminal to the bash of the container named db

+### Dependencies between containers

+depends_on -> on version >3 of compose, this only says that the container will wait to start after the other one that it depends on.
+But in the case of a dependency of a db, it will not ensure to wait until the database is ready.

+We can use scripts like [dockerize](https://github.com/jwilder/dockerize) to ensure that we will wait the database to be ready before starting the application that depends on it.

+    # dockerize --wait tcp://db:3306

+Run this command inside the application container and it will wait until the db is ready